Table of contents

 Frequently Asked Questions

-What is the exceptions order in Java?
+What is the exception order in Java?

 In Java, exceptions follow a hierarchy: Throwable is the superclass, followed by Exception, then RuntimeException, and specific exceptions like IOException, NullPointerException, etc.